enif77/EFrt/README.md

 TO (step2)                  \ Sets the body of the word step2 (using the value of the VALUE (step2)).
 1 step1                     \ Executes the step1 word, that in turn calls the step2 word, which calls the step1 word...

+( Unloop )
+: unloop-test 10 1 DO I DUP .
+CR 5 > IF ."
+Exiting..."
+CR UNLOOP EXIT THEN LOOP ."
+Never printer out..." ;

+( Abort with a message )
+: abort-with-message 10 1 DO I DUP .
+CR 5 > IF ABORT" Too big!"
+THEN LOOP ."
+Never printer out..." ;

 ```